The Japanese marten (Martes melampus) is the most closely related mammal in the marten genus to sable.

 The size of the relatively limited home range can depend on food abundance and distribution within the preferred habitat.
 Scats in a doughnut-shaped distribution were found mainly in home range peripheries.

 By scent marking, a typical social activity in mustelids, scat positioning confirms the successful protection of boundaries.
-Japanese Martens has been observed jumping into a tree up to 2 m away from the ground.
+Japanese Martens have been observed jumping into a tree up to 2 m away from the ground.

-Reproduction and life-cycle
+Reproduction and Lifecycle

 The breeding season of Japanese martens is between March and the middle of May.
-Typically they produce one offspring; however, they may have up to five kits per mating season.
+Typically, they produce one offspring; however, they may have up to five kits per mating season.

 The offspring are usually born blind and deaf.
 As a mammal, the female provides milk for her young offspring, but by 3–4 months of age, the kits will hunt and soon leave their mother.